Code-Institute-Submissions/Breakout-MS2/README.md

 ### Content

-All content on the site was written by the website developer.
+All content on the site was written by the game developer.

 ### Media

 - [Canva.com](www.canva.com) was used to design my README.md logo.
 - [Open Game Art](https://opengameart.org/content/breakout-brick-breaker-tile-set-free) + [Kenny Puzzle Pack Assets](https://www.kenney.nl/assets/puzzle-pack): I used both these free asset packs for my game assets.
-- [Phaser GitHub Assets:](https://github.com/photonstorm/phaser3-examples/tree/master/public/assets) Used for all other assets in the game
+- [Phaser GitHub Assets:](https://github.com/photonstorm/phaser3-examples/tree/master/public/assets) Used for all other assets in the game -[Freesound.org](https://freesound.org/) I used freesound.org for all game audio assets

 ### Code